PedroGaya/hellblazers/content/player-rules/10-health.md

 If appropriate, you may also break or destroy **equipment** and **cyberware**.

-## Long-Term
+## Long-Term Afflictions

-Players have final say on any long-term conditions and scars.
-In these cases, work with the GM to find a good fit your your PC and the situation.
+**_Players have final say on any long-term conditions and scars._** In these cases, work with the GM to find a good fit your your PC and the situation.
 This includes **character death**.

 ## Death

 Death does not come unwarranted - it must be clearly understood as a possibility from the get go.
 When the time is right, and your character is supposed to die, the GM makes a tension roll. **If any dice are dropped, your character is dead**.
 Make a new one during the next instance of downtime.

+As an optional rule, make the tension roll only when somebody actually checks your body (if any).